- Instructions for Form 1120-REIT - Introductory Material

 Annual information statement for elections under section 108(i).

 If the corporation made an election under section 108(i) to defer income from cancellation of debt (COD) for applicable debt instruments, the corporation must attach a statement to its return beginning with the tax year following the tax year for which the corporation made the election, and ending the first tax year all income deferred has been included in income.
-The statement must be labeled "Section 108(i) Information Statement" and must clearly identify, for each applicable debt instrument to which an election under section 108(i) applies, the following.

 Other forms and statements.